Hall Johnson: Career

 True enough, this music was transmitted to us through humble channels, but its source is that of all great art everywhere—the unquenchable, divinely human longing for a perfect realization of life.
 It traverses every shade of emotion without spilling over in any direction.
 Its most tragic utterances are without pessimism, and its lightest, brightest moments have nothing to do with frivolity.
 In its darkest expressions there is always a hope, and in its gayest measures a constant reminder.
 Born out of the heart-cries of a captive people who still did not forget how to laugh, this music covers an amazing range of mood.
 Nevertheless, it is always serious music and should be performed seriously, in the spirit of its original conception.

 Johnson was fluent in both German and French.
-Among the singers he coached were Marian Anderson, Robert McFerrin and Shirley Verrett.
+Among the singers he coached were Marian Anderson, Charles Holland, Robert McFerrin and Shirley Verrett.
 His arrangements of the spirituals have been recorded by some of the world's finest artists.

 Death

-Johnson, aged 82, died during a fire at his New York apartment on April 30, 1970.
+Johnson, aged 82, died of burns received during a fire at his New York apartment on April 30, 1970.